Docs/TypeScript/Prompt Templates

 - Error handling gaps

-• The filename becomes the command name. review.md becomes /review.
+• The filename (without .md) becomes the command name. review.md/review.

 Usage

 Type / followed by the template name in the editor.
-Autocomplete shows available templates with descriptions.
+Autocomplete shows available templates with their descriptions.

 Arguments